 Terra Incognita could describe this benighted ‘country’ from the perspective of collectors.
 Who knows more?

 P.S.
-The S series plates could just as easily have come from Seychelles, Cyprus, Fiji, Singapore, Mauritius, Southern Rhodesia, and Barbados!
-Fortunately, people usually used international ovals, to help the perplexed spotter!
+These ‘S’ plates of typical British design could just as easily have come from Seychelles, Cyprus, Fiji, Singapore, Mauritius, Southern Rhodesia, Guyana, Bermuda, Trinidad and Barbados!
+Absolutely identical.
+Fortunately in those day, car owners usually fitted the international ovals, which helped the perplexed spotter!

 Below: Sometime after the Somalilands’ 1960 independence, this Italian-influenced Somalia system commenced: